Luther (TV series): Korean version

 On 5 February 2018, South Korean TV network Munhwa Broadcasting Corporation (MBC) announced that it will broadcast a Korean version of Luther.
 The adaptation will be broadcast in November 2018 and is produced by the MBC Drama Production Group.
 In August 2018, Shin Ha-kyun was cast as male lead.

 The series title was changed later into Less Than Evil (나쁜 형사, lit.
 "Bad Detective").
 It aired on MBC on 3 December 2018.

 Indian version

 Indian actor Ajay Devgan announced that he'll be starring in the Indian adaptation of Luther, titled Rudra: The Edge Of Darkness.
 The first season of the series premiered on 4 March 2022 on Disney+ Hotstar.

 French version

 The French television channel TF1 has ordered a remake of the British television series which is filmed in the city of Paris and its suburbs.
 The first episode of the French version gained 4.8 million viewers.

 Novel

-In August 2011, Cross released a tie-in prequel novel Luther: The Calling following the broadcast of the second season.
+In August 2011, Cross released a tie-in prequel novel Luther: The Calling following the broadcast of the second season, focusing on the events surrounding the Henry Madsen case briefly seen in the first episode.
 Two further novels were ordered, but were never released.